Loguru vs structlog for Microservices: Exact JSON Config for Distributed Tracing

 How do I propagate OpenTelemetry trace IDs without blocking the async event loop?

-Can I run both libraries side-by-side during a gradual migration?
+Can I run both libraries side by side during a gradual migration?